Cost Of Replacing Consumer Units and its Benefits in Reading

 The labour will vary between being charged by the hour or by the day, how long it takes to install will depend on the location of the fuse box and where inside the property it is, normally it is one day including testing.

-On average, consumer unit replacement cost in Reading (including all materials, labour and certification) can be between £450 and £720.
+On average, consumer unit replacement cost in Reading (including all materials, labour and certification) can be between £600 and £900.
 This is assuming there is an ideal scenario with no additional problems that need fixing.
-It will take over half a day to install, including testing the unit.
+It will take over half a day or a full day to install, including testing the unit.

 Benefits of a consumer unit replacement